unforgivenvirtuoso/hashgraph_visualisation/README.md

 This work is licensed under the GNU GPLv3 license.
 Meaning it is free and open source

-If you like my work please consider sending me Hbar.
-If you dont want to or are not able to no worries and hope you enjoy 0.0.829445
+If you like my work please consider sending me Hbar at the address below.
+If you dont want to or are not able to no worries and hope you enjoy

+0.0.829445